-Students will need a 3-ring binder, loose leaf paper, blue or black ink pens, a highlighter, and a flash drive to save work.
+Students will need a 3-ring binder with loose leaf paper or a notebook and folder, blue or black ink pens, and a highlighter.
+A flash drive is recommended but not required.
 Materials need to be brought to class every day.